polserramalera/Barcelona-population-analysis/your-project/README.md

 ## Database
-We created new tables from the gathered datasets to calculate rates for each district for each year and then we created a final table with 10 rows ( 1 for each district) with all the gathered rates Before Colau and After Colau
+We created new tables from the gathered datasets to calculate rates for each district for each year and then we created a final table with 10 rows ( 1 for each district) with all the gathered rates Before 2015 and after 2015 when the city council changed

 #Include a drawing or computer-generated image of the ERD (Entity Relationship Diagram) of your database.